 Why do we love KEENs?
 Well the boys’ first pair lasted a good year.
 The only reason they didn’t last longer, was because they’re feet had grown (I’ll be keeping hold of Arthur’s for his younger brother as they’re still in good condition).
 But when they had outgrown them, we of course had to get them another pair of KEENS.

 And we do A LOT of hiking.
-The boys’ wear their KEEN hiking boots almost every weekend; from hiking up Kinder Scout to our European city breaks.
+The boys’ wear their KEEN hiking boots almost every weekend; from hiking up Kinder Scout or an easy-going Ladybower Reservoir walk to our European city breaks.
 They have excellent grip, keep their feet comfortable and dry, and help maximise distance from those little feet.

 Us parents are still wearing our KEEN hiking boots too.
 We obviously don’t expect to outgrow ours, but they’re are in such good condition after over a year of hiking in them!